First published 6th October 2012; Updated 29th November 2018 / April 2021

 By October that year no repayments had been made to GMAC and it exercised its rights to repossess the property.
 And it changed the locks.
 Mr Hawthorn’s brother was the first to find something wrong when new tenants complained that the keys they had been given did not work.

-HM Land Registry recognises the risks described in this article and makes available at very low cost tools to help you protect yourself from property theft.
-Do please look at the protect your home from property fraud page on the Land Registry site.
+HM Land Registry recognises the risks described in this article and makes available at very low-cost tools to help you protect yourself from property theft.
+Do please look at the Government website for further details.

 The information contained in this newsletter is believed to be correct at the time of publication.
 The content of this newsletter is intended to be a brief summary of the principal points of the legislation or proposed legislation only, and it is provided for general guidance only.
 It may not take into account subsequent changes in the law and of necessity it omits much detail.
 Taxation is a complicated subject and is subject to change.
 You should only rely on advice prepared specifically for you.
 Neither the writer nor Landlords Tax Services Ltd can be held liable for any loss arising from any act or omission by you as a result of your understanding of this article.
 If the subject matter is of interest you should contact us to see if there is a relevant update, and to take professional advice which takes into account your circumstances.